giovannimirulla/MedExpress/README.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+# Design Pattern

+### Creational Patterns
+1. Singleton :
+   - The ModelMapperConfig class uses the @Bean annotation to create a singleton instance of ModelMapper .
+This ensures that only one instance of ModelMapper is created and shared across the application.
+   - `ModelMapperConfig.java`
+### Structural Patterns
+1. Facade :
+   - The JwtUtil class acts as a facade for JWT operations, providing a simplified interface for generating and validating tokens.
+   - `JwtUtil.java`
+### Behavioral Patterns
+1. Observer :

+   - The SocketIOServer in SocketIOController uses event listeners ( addConnectListener , addDisconnectListener , addEventListener ) which are typical of the Observer pattern, where changes in state are communicated to interested parties.
+   - `SocketIOController.java`
+2. Strategy :

+   - The Order class uses enums like StatusDoctor , StatusPharmacy , and StatusDriver to define different strategies for handling order statuses.
+   - `Order.java`

 # To DO